Prisoners of Conscience

 Prominent Chinese scholar and 2010 Nobel Peace Prize recipient Liu Xiaobo was charged with "inciting subversion of state power."
+His wife, Liu Xia, a poet and artist, is under illegal house arrest in Beijing.

+Liu Xiaobo and Lia Xia are human rights defenders and prisoners of conscience.
 He was given an 11-year prison sentence on December 25, 2009 simply for co-authoring a proposal for political and legal reform in China.

 Liu Xiaobo was sentenced after a two-hour trial, because of six articles that he wrote, which were distributed on websites hosted outside mainland China between 2005 and 2007, and also because of his role in writing Charter 08, soliciting signatures for the charter, and publishing it online.